DeepGuide-Ai/dg-demo/README.md

-# Taskly CLI - Demo for DeepGuide CLI

-A simple task management CLI tool
+# Taskly CLI: Demo for `dg` - A simple CLI tool to record demos for terminal (CLI) tools

 > **Note**: This is a demo that shows how to create interactive documentation for terminal (CLI) tools using [dg](https://github.com/DeepGuide-Ai/dg) - an easy command to add interactive demos to your CLI tool.